ADSP-Project/Federation-Service/README.md

       `go mod download`

+3. Configure environment variables:

+   - Rename the .env.example file to .env.
+   - Update the database credentials in the .env file to match your PostgreSQL setup.

-3. If you set already Hub up, then you have your user already with a password.
+4. If you set already Hub up, then you have your user already with a password.
 Connect to Postgres with `psql` and create new database 'federation_service':

       `CREATE DATABASE federation_service;`